What is a FIT file?

 A FIT file is a device-generated activity file format commonly used by fitness watches, bike computers, and GPS devices.

-In plain language, it is the kind of file that often stores a recorded outing from a watch or similar device, including movement and sensor data collected during the activity.
+In practice, it is the kind of file that stores a recorded outing from a watch or similar device, including movement and sensor data collected during the activity.

 What FIT stands for